History of collegiate wrestling: The 20th Century: American "Folkstyle" wrestling takes shape

 Today, on the collegiate level, several universities are known for regularly having competitive wrestling teams.
 The Iowa Hawkeyes (University of Iowa) wrestling team, the Oklahoma State Cowboys (Oklahoma State University) wrestling team, the Iowa State Cyclones (Iowa State University) wrestling team, and the Oklahoma Sooners (University of Oklahoma) wrestling team are four of the most storied and honored programs in the country and have won the majority of NCAA wrestling team championships.
-Other wrestling programs that were or are at the top include the wrestling teams of the Minnesota Golden Gophers (University of Minnesota), Ohio State Buckeyes (Ohio State University), the Oregon State Beavers (Oregon State University), the Lehigh Mountain Hawks (Lehigh University), the Penn State Nittany Lions (Pennsylvania State University), the Pittsburgh Panthers (University of Pittsburgh), the now-defunct Omaha Mavericks (University of Nebraska Omaha), the Northwestern Wildcats (Northwestern University), the Northern Iowa Panthers (University of Northern Iowa), Augsburg College, and Wartburg College.
+Other wrestling programs that were or are at the top include the wrestling teams of the Minnesota Golden Gophers (University of Minnesota), Ohio State Buckeyes (Ohio State University), the Oregon State Beavers (Oregon State University), the Lehigh Mountain Hawks (Lehigh University), the Penn State Nittany Lions (Pennsylvania State University), the Pittsburgh Panthers (University of Pittsburgh), the now-defunct Omaha Mavericks (University of Nebraska Omaha), the Northwestern Wildcats (Northwestern University), the Northern Iowa Panthers (University of Northern Iowa), Augsburg University, and Wartburg College.
 Collegiate wrestling teams compete for the NCAA wrestling championship each year.
 The NCAA awards individual championships in the 10 weight classes, as well as a team title.
 The Dan Gable International Wrestling Institute and Museum is located in Waterloo, Iowa.
 The Oklahoma State campus in Stillwater, Oklahoma is host to the National Wrestling Hall of Fame and Museum.
 Today, the various state high school associations also host annual wrestling championships for individuals and for teams.